 Reproductive Endocrine Associates

-The Reproductive Endocrine Associates serves as a platform for training Endocrine Fellows and MGH housestaff and Harvard Medical Students rotating through the Clinical Endocrinology Service.
+The Reproductive Endocrine Associates serves as a platform for training Endocrine Fellows, MGH housestaff and Harvard Medical Students rotating through the Clinical Endocrinology Service.
 Fellows and residents see patients under the supervision of our Harvard faculty, and participate in all longitudinal care, including ovulation induction.

 Our practice offers a comprehensive program of ovulation induction with on-site transvaginal ultrasound and rapid serum estradiol monitoring during the administration of clomiphene citrate, human recombinant FSH, and pulsatile GnRH.
 We have the world’s largest clinical experiences using pulsatile GnRH for anovulatory infertility and continue to serve as a major referral site for this therapy, nationally and internationally.
 Through the National Center for Infertility Research, we continue to develop novel clinical protocols to improve both ovulatory and conception rates for anovulatory patients, but also to pursue both physiologic investigation of the normal menstrual cycle and the genetic basis of reproductive disorders.